francescaansell/partnerlab3/readme.md

 TODO
-Need to intergrate writing to the file and the api
+Need to integrate writing to the file and the api

+Can maintain files in sorted order OR sort from the server OR sort on the client